ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following exhibits the genius and talent of a true poet, of one who is destined to render himself immortal by his inspirations.
+following exhibits the genius and talent of a true poet, of one who is destined to render himself immortal by his inspirations.
 There is a moral to it, an inspiration, which should stir up the soul of very liberal minded and intelligent beings:—*Boston Transcript*.

 I knew two friends, as much alike
 As e&#x27;er you saw two stumps;